afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/Proto2/README.md

 3. Hit "Cycle CF" 4 times and test "CLUTCH1" and "CLUTCH" each time, in no particular order.
 In clutch mode, test "RCW" and "RCCW" for bite point calibration.
 4. Hit "Cycle CF" until analog axis mode is selected (check using "CLUTCH1").
 5. Wait for 30 seconds or so.
 6. Reset.
+Close the joystick test app.
+Wait for the device to connect again.
-Open the joystick test app again.
+7. Open the joystick test app again.
-7. "CLUTCH1" must be configured in axis mode.
+8. "CLUTCH1" must be configured in axis mode.
 Check.
-8. Hit "Cycle CF" until "regular buttons" mode is selected (check using "CLUTCH1").
+9. Hit "Cycle CF" until "regular buttons" mode is selected (check using "CLUTCH1").
-9. Wait for 30 seconds or so.
+10. Wait for 30 seconds or so.
-10. Reset.
-Open the joystick test app again.
+11. Reset.
+Close the joystick test app.
+Wait for the device to connect again.
-11. "CLUTCH1" must be configured in "regular buttons" mode.
+12. "CLUTCH1" must be configured in "regular buttons" mode.
 Check.

+### Battery level

+1. Leave `battery(+)` unwired.
+Wait for 1 minute.
+2. In the control panel, battery level must show "66%" for "Proto 2".
+3. Wire `Battery(+)` to the battery positive pole.
+4. Wait for 1 minute.
+Battery level must show anything byt "66%", depending on your battery charge.
+5. Wait for 5 to 30 minutes (depending on battery capacity).
+Whatever the battery level was, it must decrease at least 1%.
+6. Wire `Battery(+)` to `3V3` in the protoboard.
+7. The device may go to deep sleep.
+Check if the device is disconnected at the control panel.
+However, if this does not happen, the battery level must show a very low percentage after a minute or so.